mahmoud/glom/docs/tutorial.rst

 manipulation, helping you develop an eye for writing robust, declarative data transformations.

-Go past basic deep with 10 minutes or less, and far beyond if you can spare half an hour.
+Go beyond basic with 10 minutes or less, and even further if you can spare a half hour.

 .. contents:: Contents